amlalejini/GECCO-2019-tag-accessed-memory/README.md

 - [ ] Document on experiment configurations
 - [ ] Describe our experimental design
 - [ ] Instruction set documentation
+- [ ] Add copy of paper to repository

 ## Project Overview